 With its 100% virtual service, it helps home sellers list their properties without any hassle from the comfort of their homes while also allowing home buyers to explore properties and make offers online.

-Houzeo’s customer-centric approach, advanced technology, and flat fee packages make it an ideal choice for those looking to avoid paying high real estate commission, California and closing costs.
+Houzeo’s customer-centric approach, advanced technology, and flat fee packages make it an ideal choice for those looking to avoid paying high closing costs and real estate commission in California.

 » Houzeo Reviews: Check out Houzeo.com’s reviews before listing your house!